-Lauryn Azu is a junior at UW-Madison double majoring in journalism and Latin American, Caribbean, & Iberian Studies with a certificate in digital studies.
+Lauryn Azu is a senior at UW-Madison double majoring in journalism and Latin American, Caribbean, & Iberian Studies with a certificate in digital studies.
 She also serves as copy editor for The Black Voice.
 This summer she interned remotely with the Journalism, Ethics, and Democracy Institute at the University of Notre Dame as their audience engagement editor.
 She’s interested in studying media literacy, technology, ethics, and finding creative ways to tell stories that matter.

 Shezad Baloch is a graduate student UW-Madison’s School of Journalism and Mass Communication and a teaching assistant for the class Introduction to Mass Communication.
 Previously, he worked for The Express Tribune, one of Pakistan’s English-language newspapers published in collaboration with The New York Times.
 He also worked for UNICEF as a media consultant and for PTV-Bolan, a state-run Pakistani television network, as a host of a political and current affairs show.
 He holds a master’s degree in mass communication from the University of Baluchistan and a certificate in journalism in the digital world from the International Academy of Journalism (Intajour) in Hamburg, Germany.
 He reported from Pakistan’s troubled region of Baluchistan for 8 years.